shkma/Downtime/README.md

 # Notes

-The folder contains MATLAB codes that computes the following values that are the results of seismic downtime assessment of seismically isolated buildings with SCBF designed by RI=2 and TFP-1 based on Conditional Spectra approach (notations are explained in the manuscript):
+The main file "calc_SeismicDowntimeEstimation.m" performs the downtime assessment of seismically isolated building with SCBF designed by RI=2 and TFP-1 (notations are explained in the manuscript).
+It produces the following output:

 - Downtime vulnerability curves
 - Mean mobilization times
 - Expected annual downtime (EADT)
 - Expected annual downtime losses (EADTL)
+- Probabilities for different colors of tags

 To implement this example code, you need to download the data of results of nonlinear seismic response analysis from the following link: